dappforce/subsocial-docs/docs/develop/zero-to-hero/twitter-dapp/CreatingNewProject.md

 ### Follow the steps

-1. Open terminal inside a directory of your choice.
+1. Open the terminal inside a directory of your choice.

 2. Run the following command:
   ```ts